-In 2010, along with Nisa Karnsomport and Mark Walsh, Alan Nakagawa created Ear Meal, perhaps the most extensive archive of Los Angeles’ experimental music so far.
+In 2010, along with Nisa Karnsomport and Mark Walsh, Alan Nakagawa created Ear Meal, perhaps the most extensive archive of thoughts on Los Angeles’ experimental music so far.
 For seven seasons, the webcast aired weekly with 30-minute performances by musicians of all stripes, amassing a total of almost 300 episodes.
 In this interview with Soap Ear editor Lyle Daniel, Nakagawa discusses the project’s genesis, some of the better stories from the show, and the history of sonic arts in Los Angeles.

 Nakagawa’s path as a sound artist has been at least as diverse as his archival practices.
 This July he will present his own piece about Hiroshima (his family’s point of origin), entitled Peace Resonance; Hiroshima/Wendover, at the Hirshhorn Museum as part of the SoundScene Festival.
 Nakagawa currently also runs VISITINGS Radio Show, a Dublab show about emerging artists who make art outside of the confines of the museum/gallery space.
 Documenting others’ artistic practice has become intertwined with his own art.
 Or this, at least, is one of the ideas that comes out in this afternoon conversation that took place in Nakagawa’s living-room studio.

 Lyle Daniel: To start, I was interested: what is your favorite Ear Meal webcast, or performance?

 Alan Nakagawa: Aaah!
 Dude, don’t do that to me.
 Okay my favorite, the one I always feel like, “God, it’s the fish that got away, but we did do it.”
 Okay it’s a very complicated — so it was the show that we interviewed Morton Subotnick.

 LD: Oh yeah!